 A brand personality is a set of human traits that belong to a specific brand and can be conveyed through tone of voice and visuals.
-It helps make customers choose a certain company over its competitors, form an emotional attachment, build strong long-lasting relationships with clients, and gain customer loyalty and trust.
+It helps make customers choose a certain company over its competitors, form an emotional attachment, build solid and long-lasting relationships with clients, and gain customer loyalty and trust.

 Why is brand personality important?

 When we discuss branding, we don’t necessarily mean name, logo, and tagline.
-It also includes giving characteristics and properties to the company to create a unique identity that will help people recognize a specific brand and differentiate it from other alternatives in the market.
+It also includes giving characteristics and properties to the company to create a unique identity that will help people recognize a specific brand and differentiate it from other alternatives on the market.

 People buy products and services they like and can relate to.
 To acquire customers, marketers create a clear sense of a company.
 An inconsistent brand with generic messages and without any intention or strategy behind those messages can’t gain the love and trust of customers.
-There are hundreds of brands out there that convey their essence better and thus dispose people to purchase.
+There are hundreds of brands out there that convey their essence better and dispose people to purchase.

 A brand personality is a set of human characteristics your brand has.
 It empowers your company to build connections with your target audience.
 Not only people can have traits, values, and beliefs.
-Brands have them too to attract and reach the masses.
+Brands obtain them too to attract and reach the masses.
 This is the way you can evoke emotions in consumers and build brand equity.
 With a strong brand personality, you can easily obtain loyal customers and differ from your competitors.

 Brand personality is essential for any company, so it’s necessary to know about its types as well.
 Let’s walk you through the five main kinds.